ExtraTNT/ExtraTNT/README.md

 > I'm a unicorn , Tux is my father!
 I <3 ⛾

 ## About me
-Developer from Switzerland, likes free software, likes DnD, likes nice LaTeX-Documents, does Fullstack stuff... is bad at designing stuff and does not know how to code without timetravel issues... -.- takes life to serious...
+Developer from Switzerland, likes free software, likes DnD, likes nice LaTeX-Documents, does Fullstack stuff... is bad at designing stuff and does not know how to code without timetravel issues... -.- takes life to serious... and is a master at creating typos...

 ### Likes
- - When stuff just works and requires almost none resources
+ - When stuff just works and requires almost no resources
  - Simple styling
  - Small keyboards (Currently using 40%)
  - When (young) people show interest in making the world a better place